About Me

 • Most of my present research time is being spent on Cycle 1 and 2 JWST programs GO-1685 (PI A. Riess), 2875 (PI A. Riess), and 3055 (PI R. Tully).

-First results from GO-1685 are available at the following links– Riess+23, Riess+24, Li+24, and Anand+24.
+First results from GO-1685 and GO-2875 are available here: Riess+23, Riess+24, Li+24, Anand+24a, Li+24b, and Riess+24b.

 Recent Highlights